 Your campaign name; this is what you're calling your campaign.
 And then you can add down here if you're doing paid search campaign terms and contents.

 If you drop a little bit lower in this page, you'll see right here it'll tell you a little bit more of what to do.

-So what would a UTM look like?
+What would a UTM look like?
 What we do is we can type in our URL here.
 Now for a source, I probably wouldn’t be doing something like organic because that typically is going to get pulled in.
 But what I would do like a referral source.
-We could say here "PR site", if we have a specific website that we want to track.
+We could say here “PR site” if we have a specific website that we want to track.

 Now, you can put dashes in here.
 One of the things you'll notice if you have a space, you don't typically want spaces in your URLs.
 Over here we can go "referral" because this would be a referral type traffic.
 And then we can do something like "guest post," so we know that we did a guest post on this specific site.

 Now if you look down here, you're going to see this link.
 You can even build these yourself if you want to if you really want to get fancy.
 This just makes it a lot easier.
-So you'd see like my website right here and then UTM source and this is the PR site, UTM medium, it's referral, UTM campaign, and that would be guest post.
+You'd see like my website right here and then UTM source and this is the PR site, UTM medium, its referral, UTM campaign, and that would be guest post.

 What that would do is when someone would click on this specific link that I would hyperlink and a piece of content, it would pass that information into Google Analytics, or if you’re using HubSpot it should do the same or your other analytics platforms.
 But specifically, we’re talking about Google Analytics here.
 You’d be able to find it over here in your all traffic reports, so source and mediums and you can start breaking it down that way.
 But you can also look at specific referral sources.